astoeckel/phd_thesis/README.md

 ## License

 * **Thesis**
 The thesis *as a whole* is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International license](http://creativecommons.org/licenses/by-nd/4.0/).
-You may copy and distribute the thesis as it is, but you are not allowed to redistribute derivate works.
+You may copy and distribute the thesis as it is, but you are not allowed to redistribute derivate works without explicit permission.

 * **Figures**
 All *figures and illustrations* are licensed under the [Creative Commons  Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.